 Other Fun Outdoor Activities in Orlando

 - Premier Golfing — Florida has the most golf courses in the country, and Orlando is home to many of them.

 - Glowing Algae Tours — Take a cruise down the Indian River and Mosquito Lagoon at night to witness the glowing algae firsthand.
 It’s spectacular!

-- Manatee Migration in Crystal River — In the winter, be sure to take a couple hour drive to Crystal River to witness hundreds of manatees migrating for the season.
+- Manatee Migration in Crystal River — In the winter, be sure to take a couple hour drive to Crystal River.
+You’ll witness hundreds of manatees migrating for the season.
 There’s nothing quite like it.

 - Remember to get your car registered and apply for a Florida state driver’s license.

-- While you’re at it, don’t forget to update your insurance policy and use the opportunity to shop around for a better price.
+- Don’t forget to update your insurance policy.
+Moving is a great opportunity to shop around for a better price.

 - Stay up to date with the latest news by reading the city’s top publication, the Orlando Sentinel.